rschristopher/rschristopher.github.io/src/pow/understand-the-terms.md

 ???+ question "what is a hash?"
     A "hash" refers to a
      [hash function](https://en.m.wikipedia.org/wiki/Hash_function),
-     which is a function that takes
-     input of any size and maps it to a fixed-sized output.
+     which is a math function that takes input of any size and maps it to a fixed-sized output.
     Typically a "hash" refers to the output of